-In accordance with 15A NCAC 2H .0506 (h), compensatory mitigation may be required for losses of 150 linear feet or more of streams (intermittent and perennial) and/or one (1) acre or more of wetlands.
-For linear, public transportation projects, impacts equal to or exceeding 150 linear feet per stream may require mitigation.
+In accordance with 15A NCAC 02H .0506 (h), compensatory mitigation may be required for losses of equal to or greater than 150 linear feet of streams (intermittent and perennial) and/or equal to or greater than one (1) acre of wetlands.
+For linear public transportation projects, impacts equal to or exceeding 150 linear feet per stream shall require mitigation.

-Buffer mitigation may be required for any project with Buffer Rules in effect at the time of application for buffer impacts resulting from activities classified as "Allowable with Mitigation" within the Buffer Rules or require a variance under the Buffer Rules.
+Buffer mitigation may be required for any project with Buffer Rules in effect at the time of application for activities classified as "Allowable with Mitigation" or "Prohibited" within the Table of Uses.

-A determination of buffer, wetland and stream mitigation requirements shall be made by the Division for any application to use this Certification.
-Design and monitoring protocols shall follow the US Army Corps of Engineers Wilmington District Stream Mitigation Guidelines (April 2003), or its subsequent updates.
-Compensatory mitigation plans shall be submitted for written Division approval as required in those protocols.
-Alternatively, the Division will accept payment into an in-lieu fee program or credit purchase from a mitigation bank.
+A determination of buffer, wetland, and stream mitigation requirements shall be made for any General Water Quality Certification for this Nationwide and/or Regional General Permit.
+Design and monitoring protocols shall follow the US Army Corps of Engineers Wilmington District Stream Mitigation Guidelines (April 2003) or its subsequent updates.
+Compensatory mitigation plans shall be submitted to the Division for written approval as required in those protocols.
+The mitigation plan must be implemented and/or constructed before any impacts occur on site.
+Alternatively, the Division will accept payment into an in-lieu fee program or a mitigation bank.
+In these cases, proof of payment shall be provided to the Division before any impacts occur on site.